oakestra/documentation/content/docs/networking/ipv6-address-space.md

 |S1| Instance IP: `fdff::2f`<br> Namespace IP: `fc00::c0:ffee:2`|
 |S2| Instance IP: `fdff::30`<br> Namespace IP: `fc00::c0:ffee:3`|

-**Note**: Currently the Oakestra platform makes use of the whole IPv6 address space available.
+> **Note**: Currently the Oakestra platform makes use of the whole IPv6 address space available.
 This may cause issues with other applications requiring an IPv6 address from the `fc00::/7` address space.

-At this point we highly recommend to continue your read with the [semantic addressing](semantic-addressing.md) chapter on Oakestra networking.
+At this point we highly recommend to continue your read with the [load balancing](load-balancing.md) chapter on Oakestra networking.